-During my first decade of counselling I focused intensely on existential therapy.
-It is actually one of the oldest forms of psychotherapy, originating with colleagues of Freud, who preferred to understand human nature and its challenges as "challenges in living" rather than through the lens of the psycho-sexual theories of psychoanalysis.
+Existential therapy is actually one of the oldest forms of psychotherapy, originating with colleagues of Freud who preferred to understand our problems as "challenges in living," rather than through the lens of the psycho-sexual theories of psychoanalysis.
 Hence it takes a philosophical approach.
-Today existential therapy flourishes in Europe, but less so in the English-speaking countries where cognitive-behavioural therapy (CBT) dominates.
-There are a variety of approaches and outlooks which go under the name of existential therapy, and some of its leading representatives include Irvin Yalom, Viktor Frankl, and Emmy van Deurzen.
+There are a variety of approaches and outlooks which go under the title, and some of the leading representatives include Irvin Yalom, Viktor Frankl, and Emmy van Deurzen.
 I want to focus on van Deurzen and the tradition she represents, known as "the British school of existential therapy."
-While other schools tend to maintain a reliance on psychiatry and similar disciplines, in the hands of van Deurzen existential therapy is a decidedly philosophical approach, not only in outlook but in method too.
+While other schools tend to maintain a reliance on psychiatry and similar disciplines, in the hands of van Deurzen existential therapy is a decidedly philosophical approach, not only in outlook and concepts, but importantly, in method too.

-Some therapists in the British school draw on the whole history of philosophy and not just the historical movement known as existentialism.
-The focus is on philosophy from any era which addresses the human condition and its concrete concerns - which addresses what van Deurzen calls our "everyday mysteries."
-Reminiscent of Camus, the aim of this therapy is to help people face up to their realities; to become wiser and stronger about themselves, their predicaments, and life in general; and to create a life of greater meaning and value.
+I should add that some therapists in the British school draw on the whole history of philosophy and not just the 20th century movement known as existentialism.
+They pay attention to philosophy from any era which addresses the human condition and its concrete concerns - which addresses what van Deurzen calls our "everyday mysteries."
+Reminiscent of Camus, the aim of this therapy is to help people face up to their realities, in through doing so with a therapeutic ally, to find their way to becoming wiser and stronger, and to create a life of greater meaning and value.

 Emmy van Deurzen (pictured)

 Existential therapy aims to be non-dogmatic and critically open-minded.
-Some forms of therapy, such as CBT, teach people perspectives and practices to apply to their problems.
+Some forms of counselling and psychotherapy, such as CBT, teach people perspectives and practices to solve problems.
+That is fine - every approach has its virtues and limits.
 Existential therapy is less about teaching than drawing out.
-This is what Socrates aimed at, which is why he referred to himself as "a midwife", aiding in the birth of what was already within the other.
-This is why existential therapy, like the philosophy of the same name, emphasises a phenomenological approach.
+This is what Socrates aimed at, which is why he referred to himself as "a midwife" - aiding in the birth of the wisdom that is already in you.
+And this is why existential therapy, like the philosophy of the same name, emphasises a phenomenological approach.

 Image: Ernesto Spinelli